zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

    - On the **HTTP Servers** form, select **Add HTTP Servers**.
    - Enter a server name (for example, **foo.com**).
    - Enter a server ID (for example, **main_server**).
-   - Add at least one server:
+   - Add a server location:
      - In the **Server Locations** pane, select **Add Server Location**.
      - Enter a location name (for example, **/users**).
      - Enter a location ID (for example, **users_proxy**).